 Best combination of atmosphere and value

-Coming in at $50 per person including a Bellini, this lovely afternoon tea set in the Flower Dome amidst the lush greenery of Gardens by the Bay is nothing like your typical hotel set-up.
-Savouries range from refreshing Almond and Grape Gazacho, to Beetroot Hummus with Feta, to a rather hearty and satisfying Multigrain Smoked Salmon and Avocado Sandwich (who needs lunch?!).
-On the sweet side you’ve got a range of chocolates, cakes, and pastries, along with cinnamon pineapple scones with crème fraiche and jam.
+This lovely Mediterranean Afternoon Tea set in the Flower Dome amidst the lush greenery of Gardens by the Bay is nothing like your typical hotel set-up.
+Savouries range from gruyere cheese gougeres, to red pepper hummus with sourdough chips, to the rather hearty and satisfying confit duck and egg mayonnaise sandwiches (who needs lunch?!).
+On the sweet side you’ve got a range of chocolates, cakes, and pastries, along with citrus and dark chocolate scones with crème fraiche and jam.

-When: Available every day from 3pm – 5pm
+When: Available every day except Tuesdays from 3pm – 5pm